Observations of cold extragalactic gas clouds at $z = 0.45$ towards PKS 1610-771: Introduction

-Thus far, absorbers at $0.2 \leq z \leq 1.7$ have column densities measured using the Lyman-$\alpha$ line in the UV spectra of quasi-stellar objects (QSOs), which results in a rather limited sample for follow-up imaging and spectroscopy.
-We expect to detect $\sim 1000$ $21$-cm absorbers with the FLASH project, providing an enormous sample of absorbers that allow us to examine the relationship between the galaxy environment and neutral gas behaviour at an epoch with limited observational constraints.
-Moreover, in contrast to previous studies that use the \ion{Mg}{ii} doublet in absorption to trace gas that is $T \sim 1000$ K in the circumgalactic medium (CGM), \ion{H}{i} absorption in the radio traces cold neutral gas that is required for star formation.
-Mapping how the coldest neutral gas cycles in the CGM of galaxies enables us to directly explore the effects of accretion, outflows and interactions on star formation in galaxies.
-Here, we present new MUSE observations of galaxies associated with a $21-$cm DLA at $z_{\rm abs}=0.4503$ detected from a ASKAP commissioning project towards QSO PKS 1610-771 \citep{Sadler2020}. \Autoref{sec: data} presents the initial \ion{H}{i} detection and relevant ancillary observations.
+Thus far, absorbers at $0.2 \leq z \leq 1.7$ have column densities measured using HST observations of the Lyman-$\alpha$ line in the UV spectra of quasi-stellar objects (QSOs), which results in a limited sample for follow-up imaging and spectroscopy \citep{Neeleman2016, Rao2017}.
+We expect to detect $\sim 1000$ $21$-cm absorbers with the FLASH project, providing a much larger sample of absorbers that will allow us to examine the relationship between the galaxy environment and neutral gas behaviour at intermediate redshift.
+Moreover, in contrast to previous studies that use the \ion{Mg}{ii} doublet in absorption to trace gas that is $T \sim 1000$ K in the circumgalactic medium (CGM), \ion{H}{i} $21$-cm absorption traces the cold neutral gas that is required for star formation.
+Mapping the coldest neutral gas in the CGM of galaxies enables us to directly explore the effects of accretion, outflows and interactions on star formation in galaxies.
+Here, we present new MUSE observations of galaxies associated with a $21-$cm DLA at $z_{\rm abs}=0.4503$ detected from a ASKAP commissioning project \citep{Sadler2020} towards the $z=1.71$ quasar PKS 1610-771 \citep{Hunstead1980}. \Autoref{sec: data} presents the initial \ion{H}{i} detection and relevant ancillary observations.
 Details of the data processing and additional sky corrections for the new MUSE observations are found in \autoref{sec: MUSE_data}.
 In \autoref{sec: analysis}, we analyse the MUSE observations and identify objects in the field associated with the absorber.
 Finally, we discuss the physical nature of the gas detected with ASKAP in \autoref{sec: discussion}.
 In this paper, we adopt a flat-$\Lambda$CDM cosmology, with parameters $H_0 = 70$ km s$^{-1}$ Mpc$^{-1}$, $\Omega_\Lambda = 0.7$ and $\Omega_m = 0.3$.